Walmart's Prime Day Sale is ending soon—save on Beats, TVs and Apple Watches

 What is Amazon Prime Day?

 Amazon Prime Day is a two-day shopping event with exclusive sitewide deals for Amazon Prime members.
-The annual sale is currently live and will continue through today, July 13.
-So far, the shopping event has been met with doorbuster deals on some of our favorite products—we're tracking huge savings on headphones, robot vacuums, air fryers and so much more.
-The exclusive 48-hour sale is available to both new and existing Prime members.
-Not an Amazon Prime subscriber yet?
-Don't worry, you can sign up right now.
+The annual sale official ends Thursday, July 14.
+But you can still get huge savings on headphones, robot vacuums, air fryers and other select items.

 When is Walmart running sales during Amazon Prime Day?

 Walmart's Prime Day sale is still live, with an incredible selection of sales across all categories.
 The massive retailer officially kicked off its competing Amazon Prime Day sale Sunday, July 10.
 The shopping event features hundreds of rollbacks on customer-favorite items and is slated to continue through 12 p.m.
-EST tomorrow, July 14.
-During Amazon Prime Day proper—yesterday, July 12 and today, July 13—you can shop the best doorbuster deals at Walmart, including discounts on Ninja, AncestryDNA, Cricut, Samsung and more.
+EST Thursday, July 14.

 Does Walmart price match on Amazon Prime Day?